scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 ..
 Determine usefulness via government bodies

-Prosthetic implants are expensive technology -- costing roughly $100k per patient.
+Prosthetic implants are expensive technology - costing roughly $100k per patient.
-Currently these implants are reimbursed on a trial basis across many countries in Europe, and are only reimbursed in a subset of states in the USA.
+Currently, these implants are reimbursed on a trial basis across many countries in Europe, and are only reimbursed in a subset of states in the USA.
 Simulations such as these can help guide government agencies